 Consequently, white-collar workers in China are eager to take a healthy approach to life.
 They have become more willing to invest money and time into fitness.
-The fitness clubs market in China is expected to reach 123 billion (yuan) in 2020, which was only 70 billion (yuan) in 2015.
-And in 2018, the average number of active members in fitness clubs in China reach 352.
+The fitness market in China is expected to reach 123 billion (yuan) in 2020, up from 70 billion in 2015.
+In 2018, the average number of active members in fitness clubs in China reach 352.

 Additionally, white-collar workers in China also pay lots of attention to what they eat.
-They become interested in organic food as well as health care products, pharmaceutical generics (such as tablets produced by Swisse and Blackmores) and traditional Chinese herbs (such as red date, wolfberry, and Dong Quai) included.
+They like organic food and health care products, pharmaceutical generics (such as tablets produced by Swisse and Blackmores) and traditional Chinese herbs (such as red date, wolfberry, and Dong Quai).